Salomon Bochner

-Salomon Bochner (20 August 1899 – 2 May 1982) was an Austrian mathematician, known for work in mathematical analysis, probability theory and differential geometry.
+Salomon Bochner (20 August 1899 – 2 May 1982) was a Galizien-born mathematician, known for work in mathematical analysis, probability theory and differential geometry.

 Life

 He was born into a Jewish family in Podgórze (near Kraków), then Austria-Hungary, now Poland.
 Fearful of a Russian invasion in Galicia at the beginning of World War I in 1914, his family moved to Germany, seeking greater security.
 Bochner was educated at a Berlin gymnasium (secondary school), and then at the University of Berlin.
 There, he was a student of Erhard Schmidt, writing a dissertation involving what would later be called the Bergman kernel.
 Shortly after this, he left the academy to help his family during the escalating inflation.
 After returning to mathematical research, he lectured at the University of Munich from 1924 to 1933.
 His academic career in Germany ended after the Nazis came to power in 1933, and he left for a position at Princeton University.
-He was a visiting scholar at the Institute for Advanced Study in 1945-48.
+He was a visiting scholar at the Institute for Advanced Study in 1945 to 1948.
 He was appointed as Henry Burchard Fine Professor in 1959, retiring in 1968.
 Although he was seventy years old when he retired from Princeton, Bochner was appointed as Edgar Odell Lovett Professor of Mathematics at Rice University and went on to hold this chair until his death in 1982.
 He became Head of Department at Rice in 1969 and held this position until 1976.
 He died in Houston, Texas.
 He was an Orthodox Jew.